feidman/Creo_v1/README.md

 This is a simple webpage designed to provide automation to tedious Creo tasks through PTC's integrated Pro/Weblink API.

-The first automation task attempted was automatically savind drawing PDFs.
-To that end, When the "EXPORT DRAWINGS" link is clicked, a table appears populated with all the drawings currently in your Windchill workspace.
-Based on the part number, the program will determine the correct directory location for the file and determine if a PDF of that drawing already exists there.
-The three options available for each drawing are: Color (Color or Black-and-White), where to save the PDF to (Dekstop or Automatic Directory), and whether to overwite the existing PDF or not.
+The first automation task attempted was automatically saving drawing PDFs.
+To that end, when the "EXPORT DRAWINGS" link is clicked, a table appears populated with all the drawings currently in your Windchill workspace.
+Based on the part number, the program will determine the correct target directory  to save the file and even determine whether the drawing already exists there.
+The three options available for each drawing are: Color (Color or Black-and-White), where to save the PDF to (Desktop or Automatically Determined Target Directory), and whether to overwite the existing PDF or not.

-The drawing exports functionality is actually very full featured and could be easily expanded to work on STL files for rapid prototyping.
+The drawing exports functionality is actually quite full featured and could be easily expanded to work on STL files for rapid prototyping.

 The site WAS hosted temporarily hosted at: [dev.okdane.com](http://dev.okdane.com).
-To get it working locally on your computer, just change the jQuery CDN url to "http:" instead of "https:" int index.html.
+To get it working locally on your computer, just change the jQuery CDN url from "https:" to "http:" in index.html.

 **Screenshots**
 ![Creo_v1 Screenshot](/pic/screenshot_Creo_v1.png)